blawton/long-island-sound-gpr/README.md

 # long-island-sound-gpr
-NOTE: For updated model that uses a Sparse Variational Gaussian Process, see my repo: water_temp_svgp
+NOTE: FOR UPDATED MODEL THAT USES A SPARSE VARIATIONAL GAUSSIAN PROCESS AND INCORPORATES SATELLITE SEA SURFACE TEMPERATURE DATA, SEE MY REPO: [water_temp_svgp](https://github.com/blawton/water_temp_svgp)

-Preliminary python code and parameter optimization for forthcoming paper supported by my ORISE fellowship.
-General approach is a Gaussian Process Regression of temperatures within embayments of the Long Island Sound, partially inspired by other GPR applications to water quality parameters, such as [1] and [6].
+This repo has an approach to Gaussian Process Regression of temperatures within embayments of the Long Island Sound, partially inspired by other GPR applications to water quality parameters, such as [1] and [6].
 The goal of this model is to have fine-grained (within embayment) temperature data in order to assess susceptibility of eelgrass habitats to warm temperatures and climate change.

 ## Acknowledgement of Support
 This research was supported in part by an appointment to the U.S. Environmental Protection Agency (EPA) Research Participation Program administered by the Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy (DOE) and the U.S. Environmental Protection Agency.
 ORISE is managed by ORAU under DOE contract number DE-SC0014664.
 All opinions expressed herein are the author's and do not necessarily reflect the policies and views of US EPA, DOE, or ORAU/ORISE.